Zhenina Trashlieva

 Zhenina Trashileva (Bulgarian: Женина Трашлиева; born 14 April 1997) is a Bulgarian rhythmic gymnast.
 She is world champion in All-Around with the Bulgarian team and world champion in the final with 3 ribbons+2 balls in 2022 World Championships.
-She won gold in the senior team competition at the 2022 European Championships.
+She is European Champion with Team Bulgaria at the 2023 European Championships and Team Champion as well as silver medalist in the Five Hoops Final.
+Zhenina is also a team champion with the Bulgarian team at the European Championship in 2022 in Tel Aviv.

 Career

 Trashileva had been part of the Bulgarian national team competing internationally since 2012, including the 2012 junior European Championships.

 In 2013 she was invited to integrate the senior individuals by the national coordinator, Efrosina Angelova.
 Zhenina competed mainly nationally, not managing to breakthrough the national ranking.
-In 2015 Trashileva had a fallout with Angelova, causing her expulsion from the national team, the motivation given was "a systematic violation of discipline, non-compliance with the instructions of the coaches and the creation of an unfavorable atmosphere, which interferes with the normal course of the training process."
+In 2015 Trashileva had a fallout with Angelova, causing her expulsion from the national team, the motivation given was "a systematic violation of discipline, non-compliance with the instructions of the coaches and the creation of an unfavorable atmosphere, which interferes with the normal course of the training process".

 However a year later, in July 2016, Zhenina was invited to take part in the national group selection for the 2017-2020 Olympic cycle.
 She was made a reserve and continued to compete individually in Bulgaria and also in Italy under the team "Evoluzione Danza".